-Tokopedia deploys New Relic to achieve crystal clear visibility to maintain e-commerce pole position
+Tokopedia achieves end-to-end observability to maintain e-commerce pole position

 - Company size